wingchen/edge-os/README.md

 # Language Used

 - `server`: elixir, because I like the OTA from erlang
-- `edge`: go or rust, probably going with `rust` first, because I like it better
+- `edge`: rust, because I wanna learn it

 # License